-“SICK” is a psychological suspense novella surrounding a woman with a very sick husband who lives in a constant vacuum of life-threatening illnesses.
-The offspring of wealthy parents, John and Susan Branch married and settled into an affluent life that eventually dwindled after John took over his family business upon the death of his father.
-Soon, the family business plummeted and so did John’s health.
+SICK is a psychological suspense novella about a woman with a very sick husband living in a constant vacuum of life-threatening illnesses.
+The offspring of wealthy parents, John and Susan Branch married and settled into an affluent life that eventually dwindled after John took over his family business upon his father’s death.
+Soon, the family business plummeted, and so did John’s health.
 Diagnosed with Idiopathic Thrombocytopenic Purpura, a complicated blood disorder, Susan is forced to take care of her ailing husband while trying to maintain a livelihood of basic necessity as a full-time medical clerk of a podiatrist.
-Immediately it is apparent that John’s illness is taking its toll on Susan who from the onset appears to neglect part of herself to be his full-time nurse.
+Immediately it is apparent that John’s illness is taking its toll on Susan, who, from the onset, appears to neglect part of herself to be his full-time nurse.

 “A marriage made in medicine, John’s and mine.
 He was the victim, and I, the slave to his diseases”. – SICK, Christa W.

-As the story moves along, I started to notice something very unusual about John.
-His wife reads him books as he drifts off to sleep, feeds him baby food, sings him lullabies, and says that he’s a “Good boy”.
-If that’s not weird enough, John pouts, throws temper tantrums and whines like a three-year-old.
+As the story moves along, I start to notice something very unusual about John.
+His wife reads him books as he drifts off to sleep, feeds him baby food, sings him lullabies, and says he’s a “good boy”.
+If that’s not weird enough, John pouts, throws temper tantrums, and whines like a three-year-old.
 I became annoyed at Susan’s inability to see the signs and felt sympathy for her sense of low self-worth.
-Eventually, I began to associate John’s behavior and his speech with that of mental retardation; surely this man couldn’t be serious.
+Eventually, I began associating John’s behavior and speech with that mental retardation; surely, this man couldn’t be serious.
 And as Suzie slaved to be his mother, wife, and nurse, I could not be prepared for the story’s ending.
-John, the progeny of old money, an Ivy League education, and a keen intelligence behind his eyes was far from a learning disorder.
-John Branch, the world’s most sick man, would turn out to be far sicker than I could have anticipated.
+John, the progeny of old money, an Ivy League education, and a keen intelligence behind his eyes, was far from a learning disorder.
+John Branch, the world’s most sick man, would be far sicker than I anticipated.

 “The wealth, the disease: they were part of him.” – SICK